SpangleLabs/simple-tg-backup/README.md

 ## TODO lists
 ### TODO: Would be good
-- Prometheus metrics
-  - How big is the download queue
+- Allow specifying multiple chats to backup
-  - How many chats are being watched, what's the chat download queue?
+  - Metrics on how many chats are being watched, what's the chat download queue?
 What's the total number of chats?
 - Allow following new updates in chats
   - Do this, while getting new chats
+  - How to handle edited messages?
+  - How to handle deleted messages?
 - Cache and know when to re-save messages and chats and such
   - If last archive date is over X age?
   - If the str_repr is different